Guerrilla movements in Colombia: La Violencia

 Some historians disagree about the dates: some argue it started in 1946 when the Conservatives came back into government, because at a local level the leadership of the police forces and town councils changed hands, encouraging Conservative peasants to seize land from Liberal peasants and setting off a new wave of bi-partisan violence in the countryside.
 But traditionally, most historians argue that La Violencia began with the death of Jorge Eliécer Gaitán.

 The end of La Violencia is disputed, but some say it ended with the creation of a new party that took over the shared control of the government.
 This party was a collaboration between the Liberal and Conservative party leaders and was called the National Front.
 The main reason they started this collaboration was because they wanted to end the period of violence that Colombia was going through.
-One of the conditions to the collaboration was that all other political actors were excluded from the political process.
+One of the conditions of the collaboration was that all other political actors were excluded from the political process.
 In 1974 the party came to an official end, but still had a say in the government until the 1980s.